 Secondly, what expectations do you have for your tenants to protect the property in the event of an emergency?
 Their primary focus during a weather event will be their own family and possessions, so be sure you or your PM are prepared to act swiftly to protect the property.
 If you do have any expectations of your tenants, communicate them well in advance, such as through your lease.
 In the next section, we will go further into how you can help your tenants prepare for specific types of weather risks.
 Don’t have rentals?
 Don’t worry, we will also cover ways to protect the physical building too.

-FEMA’s slogan for National Preparedness Month this year is “Prepared.
-Not Scared.”
 The first step in learning how to prepare for natural disasters is to become familiar with the specific types of danger your property or tenants could encounter.
-This danger of course differs according to each climate in the U.S. Let’s address four major weather risks that may put your property and its inhabitants at risk.
+This danger of course differs according to each climate in the U.S. Let’s address four major weather conditions that may put your property and its inhabitants at risk.

-Though you may be able to avoid some water damage by utilizing sandbags, being prepared for mitigating losses after a flood is very important.
+Though you may be able to avoid some water damage by utilizing sandbags, being prepared to mitigate losses after a flood is very important.
 Here are some tips from FEMA to help you or your property manager remain safe when assessing damages after a flood:

 - Return to inspect the property only when authorities say it’s safe.
 Watch for downed power lines as they can electrically charge the water.